-The Rule of 72 has been around forever and is a very simple way to determine how many years it will take to double the funds invested in your investment portfolio.
+The Rule of 72 has been around forever and is a very simple way to determine how many years it will take to double your money or the funds invested in your investment portfolio.

 If you want a shortcut approach to estimating how compound interest will affect your investment holdings over time, the Rule of 72 is simple enough for the most math-hating individual to utilize.
-Literarily anyone can crunch the numbers and make financial estimates using the Rule of 72 formula.
+Literally anyone can crunch the numbers and make financial estimates using the Rule of 72 formula.

 How the Rule of 72 Works